ashiswin/SecStore/README.md

 # SecStore Design Project

+##How it Works
+SecStore is a secure and fast cloud storage solution.

+The SecStore splits a file into N chunks and uploads one chunk to each of the N servers.
+The servers will then perform a server-to-server file syncing to ensure every server has the completed file.

+When downloading occurs, the client will perform a ping on every server and choose the best server to download from.

+In this way, we have many servers with backups of the files to ensure that users do not lose their data in the event of a server failure.

 ## Getting Started

 Simply clone this repository and you're good to go.
 The noteworthy code files are as follows: